Updating and Optimizing XaaS Product Roadmaps

 So, does product have a role in contributing to LAER maturity?
 Absolutely.
 Without an intentional product contribution, companies are unlikely to achieve the mature state of LAER Efficiency and enjoy the top line growth and operational scale that ensues.

-In the paper Accelerate the Path to LAER Efficiency: Requirements and Action Plans, I outlined product management’s ability to accelerate LAER maturity with strategies to apply the technology to:
+Product management’s ability to accelerate LAER maturity with strategies to apply the technology to:

 1. Help customers achieve tangible value and specific business outcomes